Article published on Studying in the UK as an American by Great British Mag Contents team on 4 July 2019.

 6) Your exams are worth way more, and they’re scored differently

 In American universities, your final exam is typically worth about 20% of your total grade.
 In the UK, it can be as much as 100%.
 You may only have one chance to prove that you’ve learned from your course, so take your exams very seriously.
 And don’t panic if you only get a 75 on your exam!
 Generally speaking, exams are graded like this: 50-59 is pass, 60-69 is pass with merit, and 70+ is pass with distinction.
 If you got a 75, you passed with flying colours and really impressed your professors.
+Before you start at university in the UK, take the time to understand how UK university grading system works.

 There’s no hidden sales tax, and tipping isn’t customary